This is the first part of a multi-part series.

 About this series

-My plan is to publish this history of “Instant Graphics and Sound” in six parts over the next several weeks, though this may change:
+My plan is to publish this history of “Instant Graphics and Sound” in six seven parts over the next several weeks, though this may change:

 I have been researching Instant Graphics and Sound since 2019.
 This series is based on my own correspondence with Larry Mears, Anthony Rau, and Kevin Moody; contemporary private emails, public messages, and artwork captured from GEnie and BBSes by Larry Mears and Tom D’Ambrosio; contemporary documentation and other text files preserved in Discmaster and other archives; articles in publications such as ST*ZMagazine/Z*Net, ST Report, ST World (UK), and Atari Interface Magazine; the personal websites of Larry Mears and Steve Turnbull; and numerous files included in various releases of Instant Graphics, Instant Graphics and Sound, GTerminal, the IGS Editor, Crapz!, Star Battle, and WarLords.